svennam92/istio101/workshop/exercise-1/README.md

     ibmcloud ks cluster-config $MYCLUSTER
     ```

-    c.
-Copy and paste the output export command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.
+    c. *Copy and paste the output export command* from the output of previous step.
+This will set the `KUBECONFIG` environment variable and configure your `kubectl` CLI to run commands against your cluster.
 Example:
     `export KUBECONFIG=/Users...`

 2. Get basic information about your cluster and its worker nodes.
 This information can help you manage your cluster and troubleshoot issues.